zxtm89j1/sharpit-assignment5number2/README.md

 This code asks a letter and a string of characters in C. This checks how many letters are present in the string.
-This was my output as an assignment for Sharp IT which is a training for fundamentals in COmputer Science.
+This was my output as an assignment for Sharp IT which is a training for fundamentals in Computer Science.